| Configuring UUCP and CU to

 rotary and 7000 range for a Raw connection to a

+single port.
 Both raw and telnet connections to a Annex

 port are required, if both CU and UUCP file